ds300/derivablejs/README.md

 Available as `havelock`.

 ##### Browser
-Either with browserify or, if need be, import `dist/havelock.min.js` directly. `window.Havelock` is where it's at.
+Either with browserify or, if need be, import `dist/havelock.min.js` directly (find it at `window.Havelock`).

 ##### Batteries Not Included
 Havelock expects you to use immutable (or effectively immutable) data.
 It also expects derivation functions to be pure.
 JavaScript isn't really set up to handle such requirements out of the box, so you would do well to look at an FP library like [Ramda](http://ramdajs.com/) to make life easier.
 Also, if you want to do immutable collections properly, [Immutable](https://facebook.github.io/immutable-js/) or [Mori](http://swannodette.github.io/mori/) are probably the way to go.
 Godspeed!